esa/pykep/doc/sphinx/examples/ex1.rst

 This example demonstrates the use of the Sims-Flanagan module of pykep to perform global optimization of a single leg interplanetary trajectory over large launch windows.
-In particular, it defines a transfer between the Earth and Mars as an NLP global optimization problem (using the open source `PyGMO project <http://pagmo.sourceforge.net/pygmo/index.html>`_) and it then attempts to find one solution using the Monotonic Basin Hopping meta-algorithm connected to an SQP local optimization technique (from SciPy).
+In particular, it defines a transfer between the Earth and Mars as an NLP global optimization problem (using the open source `pygmo project <http://pagmo.sourceforge.net/pygmo/index.html>`_) and it then attempts to find one solution using the Monotonic Basin Hopping meta-algorithm connected to an SQP local optimization technique (from SciPy).
 In case the user has a license for SNOPT, the use of this typically result in a performance gain